0xlithe/Microsoft-Teams-Activity-Monitor/README.md

 # Microsoft Teams Activity Monitor

-A comprehensive web-based tool for monitoring Microsoft Teams user activity and detecting retired & inactive users in your businsess / organization.
+A comprehensive web-based tool for monitoring Microsoft Teams user activity and detecting retired & inactive users in your business / organization.

 ##  Features